Tax Returns and Verifications of Non-filing

 eligible, after receiving your grants.
 Even if you have employment, you may find a

-FWS job with a range of three to 20 hours per week.
+FWS job with a range up to 20 hours per week.

 If you are working for a non-profit agency or for-profit organization (limited number),

 tell us about them.
 We may be able to approve them as a FWS employer, which means

 you can continue to work and earn your FWS award with them.